 5 Surprising Facts About Jacques Cousteau

 French naval officer, explorer, and filmmaker Jacques-Yves Cousteau helped millions of people learn about what goes on under the ocean's surface.
 How well do you know the man in the wetsuit, who was born on June 11, 1910?
 Let's take a look at five things you might not have known about the master of the deep.

 When Jacques-Yves Cousteau was a young man he joined the French navy, but he never had any intention of going underwater as part of his service.
 Instead, Cousteau planned on becoming a naval aviator, but that dreamed died when Cousteau was in a serious auto accident in 1936.
 The young pilot borrowed his father's Salmson sports car to attend a wedding and had a horrific crash when the headlights shorted out on a dark road.
 Cousteau was so severely injured in the accident that it seemed like resuming his pilot's training was impossible.

 Cousteau needed a way to rehab and strengthen his broken arms, though, so he took to swimming in the ocean.
-Later that year, Cousteau made his first underwater swim in goggles, and he realized that he'd found his calling.
+Later that year, Cousteau made his first underwater swim in goggles, and he realized that he had found his calling.

 Soon after Cousteau discovered his love of the undersea world, he also declared his love for Simone Melchior.
 The couple married in 1937, and Simone was never in the shadows of Jacques's life.
 She went along on expeditions on his ship Calypso, helped him secure financing for his projects, and even sold her family jewels to help buy fuel for the ship.
 Simone took such good care of Calypso's crew that they nicknamed her La Bergere, or "The Shepherdess."

 Quite a storybook romance, right?
 You can imagine how surprising it was when, in 1991, Jacques announced that not only did he have a mistress, but an entire secret family.
 One year after Simone's death from cancer, Cousteau told the world that he had been having a longtime affair with Francine Triplet, who was more than 30 years his junior.
 Cousteau also announced he had two secret children from the affair.
 He later married Triplet.